prithviulm/qudi-overview/README.md

 jupyter notebook
 ```

 This will open a new tab in your browser with the Jupyter interface.
-You can navigate to the `notebooks` directory and open the notebooks from there.
+Now you can open the `experiment.ipynb` where you will complete most of your tasks.

 ## Step 4: Start Solving the Tasks!